inet-framework/inet-showcases/visualizer/physicallinkactivity/doc/index.rst

-You can see that although there are also ACK frames, Beacon frames and ping traffic in the network, :ned:`PhysicalLinkVisualizer` displays only ping, due to the presence of ``packetFilter``.
+You can see that although there are also ACK frames, Beacon frames and ping traffic in the network, :ned:`PhysicalLinkVisualizer` displays only ping, due to the presence of :par:`packetFilter`.
 The ping frames travel between ``source`` and ``destination`` through ``accessPoint``, but ``host1`` also receives ping frames from ``accessPoint`` and ``source``.
 That is because ``host1`` is within the communication range of